DaveBenham/VenomModules/README.md

 ### MONO inputs
 The 8 monophonic inputs should be populated from top to bottom.
 Each input is replicated based on the Clone count as long as the total channel count across all replicated inputs does not exceed 16.
 Inputs that cannot be replicated the full amount are ignored.

-An LED light glows yellow for each input that is successfully replicated.
+An LED glows yellow for each input that is successfully replicated.
 The LED glows red if the input cannot be replicated.
-Unpatched inputs below the last patched input are ignored and corresponding LED is off (black).
+Unpatched inputs below the last patched input are ignored and the corresponding LED is off (black).

 ### POLY output
 All of the replicated inputs are merged into the single polyphonic output.
 The poly output starts with all clones from input 1, followed by clones from input 2, etc.